 There are steps that nursing homes can take to decrease the chances of their residents contracting sepsis.
 For example:

-Awareness.
 In some cases, simply being aware there is a problem can make all the difference.
 Staff should be trained to notice signs of sepsis, infection, or other abnormalities with their patients.
 Part of this is to also make sure someone else is not exposed to a patient experiencing health problems.

 Because sepsis can set in quickly, the first signs could be missed, causing the patient to deteriorate rapidly.
-This is why having a properly trained nursing home staff and up to date equipment are vital.
-If your parent or relative are living in a nursing home facility, ask the caregivers about these things.
+This is why having a properly trained nursing home staff and up to date equipment is vital.
+If your parents or relative are living in a nursing home facility, ask the caregivers about these things.
 Make sure they know that you take your family’s health seriously and are aware of the risk of sepsis.

 Our Nursing Home Injury Attorneys Can Help